Armaan016/Hematology-Web-Lab/README.md

+This readme details the Hematology Web Lab, a web application I developed during my second year's first semester.
+It leverages a combination of modern web development and machine learning techniques to predict anemia based on blood test results.

+Project Overview
-Welcome to the Hematology Web Lab, a platform designed for predicting whether an individual is anemic or non-anemic based on their Hemoglobin, MCH, MCV, MCHC, and gender information.
-This platform also facilitates user registration and login functionalities.
+The Hematology Web Lab offers a user-friendly platform for predicting anemia.
+Users can register for an account and utilize the prediction service by providing their Hemoglobin, MCH, MCV, MCHC values, and gender information.
+The application leverages machine learning models to analyze this data and provide an anemia prediction.
+The tech stack incorporated in this project includes: MERN, Machine Learning and Deep Learning.

 Features
-User Registration: Users can sign up for the platform by providing essential details like name, email, phone number, username, and password.
+User Registration: Users can create accounts by providing essential details.
-User Login: Registered users can log in securely using their credentials.
+User Login: Registered users can securely access the application using their credentials.
-Prediction Service: Users can input Hemoglobin, MCH, MCV, MCHC, and gender values to receive predictions regarding whether they are anemic or non-anemic based on machine learning models.
+Prediction Service: Users can input blood test values and gender to receive anemia predictions.

 Setup Instructions
-Clone Repository: Clone this repository to your local machine using git clone https://github.com/your-repo-url.git.
+Clone Repository: Use git clone https://github.com/Armaan016.git to clone this project to your local machine.
-Install Dependencies: Run npm install to install all necessary dependencies.
+Install Dependencies: Install all required libraries using npm install.
 Database Setup: Ensure MongoDB is installed and running locally.
-Update database configurations if required.
+Update database configurations if necessary.
-Run Application: Execute npm start to launch the application locally.
+Run Application: Start the application with npm start.
-Access the Application: Access the application through your preferred web browser at http://localhost:3000.
+Access Application: Open http://localhost:3000 in your web browser.

 Usage
 User Registration:
 Navigate to the registration page.
-Fill in the required details (name, email, phone number, username, password).
+Fill out the required details.
-Click the "Register" button to create a new account.
+Click "Register" to create an account.

 User Login:
 Visit the login page.
-Enter your username and password.
+Enter username and password.
-Click the "Login" button to access your account.
+Click "Login" to access the application.

 Prediction Service:
 Access the prediction page.
-Input the Hemoglobin, MCH, MCV, MCHC, and gender values.
+Input your blood test values and gender or upload an image of a white blood cell.
-Click the "Predict" button to obtain predictions regarding anemic or non-anemic status.
+Click "Predict" to get an anemia prediction.

-Technologies Used
-Frontend: React.js, HTML, CSS
-Backend: Node.js, Express.js
-Database: MongoDB
-Machine Learning: Python (scikit-learn, joblib) Contributors
+Contributors
 Your Name - Mohammed Armaan Uddin
-License
-This project is licensed under the MIT License - see the LICENSE file for details.